daanyaalkapadia/UsabilityHub/README.md

 # UsabilityHub
-This is user only for learning purpose.
+This is used only for learning purpose.